IBM-Bluemix-Docs/ComposeForRethinkDB/reference-architecture.md

 ## Auto-scaling

-Resources are scaled automatically based on the total disk storage use of the MySQL databases.
+Resources are scaled automatically based on the total disk storage use of the RethinkDB databases.
 Memory usage is based on a ratio of provisioned storage at a ratio of 1:10.
 These resources are bundled as units.

 Auto-scaling is designed to respond to the short-to-medium term trends of your database.
 Every hour, your service is checked and if it is running short on disk space, then more units are allocated to the deployment.